CFS Engineering take part in many European funded project as aerodynamic specialist to performed:

 retro propulsion for future spaces transportations systems

-To meet the two main objectives of the project, described above, two reference configurations will be defined:
+To meet the two main objectives of the project, described above, two reference configurations were be defined:

 - A configuration similar to the SpaceX rocket “Falcon 9” will be the reference forstate-of-the-art TSTO RLV.